 For my test rig, I added a modparam statement to define the “ca_list” parameter.
 This defines the path to a file containing the CA’s certificate or a certificate chain – again this was a .pem file.
-You may need this for commercially issued certs too.
+You may need this for some commercially issued certs too.

 My settings for certificate verification requirements were fairly easy-going, as follows: